jmanhype/scout/benchmark/SAMPLER_COMPARISON.md

 ### 3. TPE: Needs More Trials

 TPE (Tree-structured Parzen Estimator) shows potential but:
-- ⚠️ Higher variance with limited trials
+- Higher variance with limited trials
-- ⚠️ Requires more trials to build good models
+- Requires more trials to build good models
-- ✅ Would likely improve with 200+ trials
+- PASS Would likely improve with 200+ trials

 **When to use**: Large trial budgets (200+), high-dimensional spaces, hyperparameter tuning

 ### 4. Grid: Limited by Dimensionality

 Grid search severely limited by:
-- ❌ Exponential growth with dimensions
+- Exponential growth with dimensions
-- ❌ 50 trials → 7×7 grid in 2D (coarse)
+- 50 trials → 7×7 grid in 2D (coarse)
-- ❌ Often samples boundary regions
+- Often samples boundary regions

 **When to use**: Very low dimensions (1-2), small discrete spaces, exhaustive search needed